SPT-Mod-Dev/SPT-Mod-Dev/README.md

  - Gave new Zealand access to the funny norwegian makeshift components via Bob Semple focus
  - Made AI Saf more sensible in what it does
  - Redid PDX's shitty implementation of tank gun refitting(what were they smoking)
-   - Refitting guns now has a flat cost of 1,2,3 or 4 IC depending on the size of the larger gun in the refit (small, medium, large, superheavy) (used to be a number between 0.5 and )
+   - Refitting guns now has a flat base cost of 1,2,3 or 4 IC depending on the size of the larger gun in the refit (small, medium, large, superheavy) (used to be 1 for all except 0.5 if refitting from Flamers/HMG)
-   -
+   - upgrading a gun to its subsequent version now only costs the Difference in IC in addition instead of the full cost
+   - refitting between guns of the same size no longer incurs a cost penalty

 ### 3.14.14 Parker Patch